 You can also choose your ‘favourite’ games on the shelves and they will be placed in front of a bookend for easier access at a later date.
 Again, this is a small feature, but it works and it did help me catalogue the two games which I like and put them in front of all of the others.

 Now onto something I really enjoyed, challenges.
-A few games within the SEGA Mega Drive Classics colllection have set challenges assigned to them such as starting Columns on a set level and obtaining a certain score, and Complete Streets of Rage Stage 2 without picking anything up.
+A few games within the SEGA Mega Drive Classics collection have set challenges assigned to them such as starting Columns on a set level and obtaining a certain score, and Complete Streets of Rage Stage 2 without picking anything up.
 What makes these cool is you can access them via the game on the shelf or the dedicated Challenge menu and upon selection, the game instantly starts at that set level, stage, boss etc… If at any point you fail – so in SoR 2, you pick up an item – the challenge will stop and you can instantly replay it.
 Most of these are linked to PSN trophies, so being able to stop and start the challenge right at the initial starting point within less than a second is pretty cool.

 That brings me to the trophies themselves.
 Similarly to the PS3 version, not every game in the SEGA Mega Drive Classics has trophies assigned to them and the ones which do are usually related to the above challenges.
 This is both good and bad for me.
 It’s good as it got me to try out games I wouldn’t usually touch, such as Crack Down, but it’s also bad as it means games like Shining Force 2 (which I adore) will gain me no reward for completing it other than the satisfaction that I have.
-This is just a small issue with myself but all-in-all, it isn’t that different to the previous iteration in this aspect.
+This is just a small issue with myself but all-in-all, it isn’t that different from the previous iteration in this aspect.

 Okay, so you have played emulated games before and you’ve played these 50+ games on everything from your mobile phone to a scientific calculator – so what emulation options and enhancements do we have?
-Well, the first thing I’ll look at is the emulation options which you select by looking at the console.
+Well, the first thing I’ll look at is the emulation options that you select by looking at the console.
 Here you can alter the ‘Pixel Scaling’ from Original, Bilinear (blurs the pixels into a smooth image), EPX (Dynamically creates 4x the pixels), HQ4x (Smooths out the image and applies AA), and XBR (Same as HQ4x but has a better result in complicated situations).
 You can also apply scanlines to any of the above settings, disable the sprite limit (which was in place on the original console due to hardware limitations), and you can even set the image to bend and warp at the corners to simulate being on a CRT TV.

 You can also rewind time whilst playing a game by holding the L2 trigger and speed it up by holding R2.
 This really helped me in a few games where I kept falling into holes!
 A simple press of L2 and I was back on the ledge.
 Another feature which people will like is the addition of quicksaves and loads.
 You only get one per game, which is done by holding the right stick either up or down.
 You also get four regular save slots which can be accessed at any time for each game.
 I found the quick save useful, but with the addition of the instant rewind feature, I never actually had to use it!

 Finally, and probably the most interesting addition SEGA Mega Drive Classics has to offer, is the ‘Mirror mode’.
 If you’re not familiar with that term, usually it’s used in racing games where the tracks are mirrored, so a left turn is now a right turn for example.
 This collection has an option to enable this in all games.
 When selected, the entire game is flipped, all the assets, writing, UI, the lot!
 However, so are your controls.
 So, whilst playing the game in mirror mode, left is still left and right is still right for the player – this is great.
-Sure, all the text is now backwards and this will have little impact on the actual gameplay, but it’s a cool feature which could actually allow you to replay games you remember from your childhood but in a new way so they feel fresh again.
+Sure, all the text is now backwards and this will have little impact on the actual gameplay, but it’s a cool feature that could actually allow you to replay games you remember from your childhood but in a new way so they feel fresh again.

 Can my friend stay over?